kageomi/tic-tac-toe/README.md

 `yarn build`
 Compiled file will be found `dist/index.js`

+## Build & Run
+`yarn build:run`
+you can build and run script simultaneously.

 ## Development
 `yarn start`
 Automatically update complied file if you edit script in src/.